Prerna13anand/link-shortener-app/README.md

 Frontend: HTML, Tailwind CSS, Vanilla JavaScript

-ID Generation: nanoid for unique and URL-friendly short codes.

-QR Codes: qrcode library for generating QR code images.
+Deployment: Hosted on Render

-🚀 How to Run Locally
+🔧 How to Run Locally
-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running for development purposes, follow these simple steps.

 Prerequisites
 Node.js installed on your machine.
 You can download it here.